Dynatrace-Reinhard-Pilz/hot-day-offline/README.md

 * You can use default settings during installation
 * When opening the first `.go` files Visual Studio Code will show a pop up `Do you want to install the recommended extensions for Go?`.
 It is a good idea to choose `Install` here.
 * When opening the first `.go` files Visual Studio Code will show a pop up `The "go-pls" command is not available.
 Run "go get -v golang.org/x/tools/gopls" to install".`.
 It is a good idea to choose `Install All` here.
 Visual Studio Code will then run that command for you.
+### Additional utilities
+* During the Hands On Training you're required to execute `curl` in order to send requests to the application(s).
+You can also choose to use a Web Browser instead.
 ## External Services
 ### Kafka
 * For Lessen 03 an external Kafka Broker is required